Creating opportunities for young entrepreneurs

 Through the Golden Foundation, she trained children from the age of six in creative skills like song, dance, music and art, writing songs and scripts; then later set up the African Child Charity Project (ACCP) to teach orphans and children living in poverty.

-Fortunate’s community funded her to attend university abroad and in 2016 she began a Bachelor of Commerce / Bachelor of Business degree majoring in Professional Accounting.
+Fortunate was funded by a company to attend university abroad and in 2016 she began a Bachelor of Commerce / Bachelor of Business degree majoring in Professional Accounting.

 She was absolutely delighted when she was selected as a recipient of an Entrepreneur Scholarship to attend the Enterprise Summer Program at the National University of Singapore.
 “I believe the program is helpful as it provides students with knowledge, skill sets and real-life exposure on entrepreneurship,” she says.